netvapor/RValuationAnalysis/README.md

 # Symbol to be analyzed
 symbol: "^NDX"

-# Name for the symbol / report title
+# Name for the symbol / report title, can be left empty
 sybol_name: "NASDAQ 100"

 # Start date of timeframe to be analyzed